 There are several reasons why you might be ready to sell an investment property.
 Whether you’re attempting to sell a house or a rental property, sometimes investors need to move on to the next venture.
 Perhaps it’s time to take advantage of the appreciation value, or maybe you need more time to focus on other investment opportunities.
-Whatever the reason is, there are a few things you should know about trying to sell a tenant-occupied home.
+Whatever the reason is, there are a few things you should know about before trying to sell a tenant-occupied home.
 There are many reasons why a rental property or homeowner might need to sell a property prior to the tenants vacating.
 From appreciation factors to issues with tenants, sometimes the sale needs to happen sooner rather than later.

 Selling a tenant-occupied home will look a little different than listing a traditional property, but that does not mean it can’t be done.
 Keeping that in mind, no one should be selling a house with tenants inhabiting without knowing what obstacles lay ahead of them.
-Here are a few challenges to consider before attempting to sell a tenant-occupied home:
+Here are a few of the most common challenges to consider before attempting to sell a tenant-occupied home:

-Arguably One of the bigger obstacles investors face when selling a tenant-occupied home is appealing to a smaller pool of buyers.
+Arguably one of the bigger obstacles investors face when selling a house with tenants is appealing to a smaller pool of buyers.
 Many buyers are not willing to take on tenants, and instead want a property they can move into right away.
 A tenant-occupied home can discourage many traditional buyers, as they are likely selling a previous home or moving out of a rental on a set timeline.
 Tenants will impact the listing and selling process.
 Keep in mind that this may cause the property to sit on the market for longer than expected as there’s a smaller number of buyers in the market willing to purchase a property with tenants in place.

 It can be harder to schedule the necessary showings, inspections, appraisals, and more with tenants living in the property.
 You will need to provide them with advance notice, and it can be challenging to coordinate with multiple people.
 Further, you want to avoid frustrating your tenants with constant requests to get inside the home.
 Buyers may become less interested in the property in favor of homes with more flexible showings, which can further decrease your pool of buyers.
 COVID restrictions also make it difficult to have open houses, as there may be limits and restrictions on the number of people allowed in the home at one time.